Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 The following tools and resources can help you with migrating on-prem resources to Azure.

-* [Azure Migrate](https://docs.microsoft.com/en-us/azure/migrate/migrate-services-overview) - Azure Migrate provides a simplified migration, modernization, and optimziation service for Azure that handles assessment, migration of web apps, SQL server, and Virtual Machnines.
+* [Azure Migrate](https://docs.microsoft.com/en-us/azure/migrate/migrate-services-overview) - Azure Migrate provides a simplified migration, modernization, and optimization service for Azure that handles assessment, migration of web apps, SQL server, and Virtual Machines.
 * [Azure Database Migration Guides](https://docs.microsoft.com/en-us/data-migration/) - Provides resources for different database types, and different tools designed for your migration scenario

 ## Additional sources for upgrading .NET Framework apps

 This solution includes a dotnet web app capable of running on Linux that was deployed to an App Service running Windows.
 The Azure App Service windows platform enables customers to move .NET Framework web apps to Azure without upgrading to newer framework versions.
-For cutomers wanting Linux App Service plans, or new features and performance improvements added to the latest versions of dotnet, we recommend the following resources.
+For customers wanting Linux App Service plans, or new features and performance improvements added to the latest versions of dotnet, we recommend the following resources.

 * [Overview of porting from .NET Framework to .NET](https://docs.microsoft.com/en-us/dotnet/core/porting/) - Is a starting point for finding additional guidance based on your specific type of .NET app.
 * [Overview of the .NET Upgrade Assistant](https://docs.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-overview) - Is a console tool that can help automate many of the tasks associated with upgrading .NET framework projects